Photometric Classifications of Evolved Massive Stars: Preparing for the Era of Webb and Roman with Machine Learning: Introduction

 Evolved massive stars are observed in a menagerie of exotic evolutionary phases.
 While the challenge of connecting these states with a self-consistent theory of stellar evolution has seen rapid advancement since the original introduction of the ``Conti Scenario'' \citep{conti83}, the effects of rotation, magnetic fields, internal mixing processes, and binary interactions on the evolution of massive stars are still the subject of much theoretical effort \citep[e.g.,][]{ekstrom12,eldridge17}.
 While individual massive stars can be used as precision probes of these processes, {\it ensembles} of evolved massive stars can also significantly constrain stellar evolution.
 This can be done by comparing the integrated spectra of massive stars \citep[e.g.][]{levesque12}, or by studying the detailed makeup of resolved populations of massive stars \citep{dornwallenstein18,dornwallenstein20,stanway20}.

-The latter approach requires large and accurately-classified samples of evolved massive stars that will be achievable in the coming years with the launch of the James Webb Space Telescope ({\it Webb}) and the Nancy Grace Roman Space Telescope ({\it Roman}).
+Using the demographics of stellar populations to constrain stellar evolution requires large and accurately-classified samples of evolved massive stars.
+Such samples will be achievable in the coming years with the launch of the James Webb Space Telescope ({\it Webb}) and the Nancy Grace Roman Space Telescope ({\it Roman}).
 Among the instrumentation on {\it Webb} and the proposed instrumentation for {\it Roman} are photometers equipped with filters spanning a broad wavelength baseline from 0.5 to 28 $\mu$m.
 The resolution of {\it Webb} will allow us to identify and study in detail individual luminous stars to great distances \citep[e.g.][]{jones17}, while the impressive 0.218 deg$^{2}$ field of view of {\it Roman} will allow us to efficiently survey nearby galaxies in a small number of pointings \citep{spergel13}.
 Combined, observations from both missions will give astronomers access to precise infrared measurements of vast numbers of evolved massive stars.
 But without sophisticated methods of identifying and classifying these stars, the science return afforded by such a large increase in expected sample sizes will be significantly reduced.

 Classification of stars from broadband photometry is often done by adopting simple linear cuts in color-magnitude space \citep[e.g.,][]{massey06,massey09}, and --- most critically --- do not include rare emission line objects, whose classification requires dedicated narrow-band surveys (sometimes with custom-designed filters, e.g. \citealt{neugent18}), often accompanied by follow-up spectroscopy, both of which require extensive telescope time.
 These objects are often the post-main sequence evolved states of massive stars, in which the effects of rotation, binary interactions, and chemical mixing are the most pronounced; the stars that place the most valuable constraints on unknown stellar physics are also the hardest to detect via traditional means.
 Therefore, it is worthwhile to determine whether there are alternative ways to classify massive stars that avoid using traditional and expensive methods.